Neurogami/rhesus/README.md

     3: ramaze.base
     Enter the number of the template to use (1 to 3), or q to quit:

+ Some comments on this:  First,  the `list` and `gen` commands are awkward onc eyou have more than 10 or 15 templates because they give you the complete list of all available templates.
+There is no list paging or navigation.

+ In practice you will find that, so long as you have given the templates reasoanbale names, you will get a list of template candidates by passing in a template name, or part of a name (see above).

+ The `list` and `gen` commands are handy if you forgot what things are called.

 #### Template structure